 Furthermore, the attackers attempted to exploit an unpatched vulnerability in an open source software that is widely used by email providers in an effort to bypass spam and abuse filters.
 We were previously aware of this vulnerability and have already been watching it for some time, but we will not disclose it here because the software in question is not developed by Proton Mail, and it has not yet been patched by the software maintainers.
 This vulnerability, however, is not widely known and indicates a higher level of sophistication on the part of the attackers.

-Despite the level of sophistication of the attackers, phishing attacks against Proton Mail users generally fail because all official and/or automated emails from Proton Mail are clearly indicated with a star in the Proton Mail inbox, and there is no way for an attacker to spoof this.
+Despite the level of sophistication of the attackers, phishing attacks against Proton Mail users generally fail because all official and/or automated emails from Proton Mail are clearly indicated with an Official badge in the Proton Mail inbox, and there is no way for an attacker to spoof this.
 This means that it is always possible to tell immediately if an email is fake or not.

 Immediately after observing the attack, we contacted registrars and webhosts around the world to ensure that all domains used in the attack are promptly suspended.
 We also worked with the Swiss Federal Police(new window) and MELANI(new window) to block the Swiss domain that was used in this attack.
 At present, there is not an ongoing law enforcement investigation into the incident, but we are of course conducting our own investigation.